How I used SuperMemo to Master Vim in 10 Days

 Vim key bindings are like piano keys: a limited set of keys with endless combinations.
 When I started, I was confused as to why there are so many “redundant” and similar commands.
 For example, for the following phrase,

-To get to the word target, you can do:
+To get to the word target

 1. www